-Having been both a fundraiser and a board member, it’s been interesting to see both sides of the conversation about board fundraising.
-I have to say, having had a seat at the board table and now being a board chair, I have a lot more empathy for what board members are feeling when they are asked to fundraise.
+Along my career, I have had the chance to work, both, as a fundraiser and then as a board member.
+It’s been interesting to see both sides of the conversation about board fundraising.
+Having had a seat at the board table and now being a board chair, allows me to understand how a board member might feel when they’re asked to fundraise.

-I have worked on countless fundraising initiatives with board members and there is one thing that I often underestimate them needing – a ton of direction.
+I have worked on countless fundraising initiatives with board members and there’s one thing that I often underestimate them needing – a ton of direction.

 As you might know from your fundraising work, a good amount of fundraising is really about communications and storytelling.
-Telling stories are often part of the cultivation process, which does not require an ask.
-This is a great, introductory step that board members can take towards fundraising.
+Telling stories are often part of the cultivation process.

-Here are 3 types of stories board members can share to support the organization’s fundraising initiatives.
+For this reason, I want to share with you 3 impactful types of stories that your board members can share to support any fundraising campaign.

 Every board member has a story as to why they chose to join the board.
 Their personal testimonial is a powerful (and much more interesting) way to answer the question, “So what do you do?”
 If your board members attend community events as ambassadors, this is the story they should tell when introducing themselves and networking.